 The first floor (ground floor for anyone else) is focused on brand-new releases, mostly CDs and DVDs/BRs, but sometimes manga too.
 This is usually full of people checking out their favourite artist’s stands.
 Taking pictures is allowed as long as you’re not being too obnoxious.
 The second floor sells CDs (singles and albums), DVDs, BRs and film tickets.
 Here you can find music CDs, concerts, films, dramas, plays, etc. This will have a big selection at full price, except for special offers.
 Third to fifth floors are rentals, and sixth/seventh floor hold books, magazine and a very cosy but ridiculously expensive café.

 While this applies to TSUTAYA Shibuya, many other shops will offer you the same “new release” products.
-The second hand products vary – for example, this year there were no second-hand CDs anymore, while two years ago there was a whole shelf of them.
-Most TSUTAYA end up having a small area for second hand or discounted items (usually what used to be on rental), so if you cross any and have got the time, sniff around.
+The second hand products vary – for example, in 2017 there were no second-hand CDs anymore, while two years before there was a whole shelf of them.
+In 2018 we found a whole shelf of discounted items aligned to a wall on the second floor.
+However, it’s true that a lot oft TSUTAYA end up having a small area for second hand or discounted items (usually what used to be on rental), so if you come cross any and have got the time, sniff around.
 Some gems can be found this way.

 Address: Japan, 〒150-0042 Tokyo, Shibuya, 宇田川町21−6